Israel–Tunisia relations

 Israel–Tunisia relations refers to bilateral relations between Israel and Tunisia.
 There are no official diplomatic relations between the two states.

-Country comparison
+Tunisia is a state with a long history of a Jewish community.

 History

 The earliest contacts between Israel and Tunisia took place at the United Nations in New York in 1951–1952, when Tunisian representatives approached the Israeli delegation and Israeli labor leaders.
 In June 1952, Bahi Ladgham, a close confidant of Habib Bourguiba, met with Gideon Rafael seeking support for Tunisian independence.
 Bourguiba stated that he would not seek Israel's elimination and would work to promote peace in the region.
 In 1956, after Tunisia declared independence, he met secretly with Ya'akov Tzur, Israel's ambassador to France.
 Later that year, Tsur met with the Tunisian finance minister, who sought Israel's assistance in building cooperative agricultural settlements.

-Operation Wooden Leg was an attack by Israel on the Palestine Liberation Organization (PLO) headquarters in Hammam al-Shatt, Tunisia, 12 miles from the capital of Tunis.
-It took place on October 1, 1985.
-Casualties 47-71 dead, around 15 of them were Tunisian civilians who were killed and about 100 wounded.
+Operation Wooden Leg was an attack on October 1, 1985 by Israel on the Palestine Liberation Organization (PLO) headquarters in Hammam al-Shatt in response to the murder of 3 Israeli citizens in Cyprus.
+The operation resulted in at least 30 deaths.

+In 1987, Zine El Abidine Ben Ali ousted Habib Bourguiba in a bloodless coup.
+While Ben Ali publicly took a strong anti-Israel stance, his administration maintained clandestine contacts with Israel.
+As a byproduct of the Madrid Conference of 1991, Tunisia and Israel established low-level diplomatic relations culminating in opening an "Interest Section" in each other’s countries in 1996.

-Tunisia claims it played a major role in secret talks between the PLO and Israel which led to the Declaration of Principles on Palestinian Self-Rule, signed in September 1993.
-Soon after, an Israeli delegation visited Tunisia for talks.
+Tunisia claims it played a major role in secret talks between the PLO and Israel which led to the Oslo I Accord, signed in September 1993.
 Salah Masawi, director general of the Tunisian Ministry of Foreign Affairs, stated that he saw no obstacle to establishing diplomatic relations with Israel.
 In 1993, Yossi Beilin, then Israel's Deputy Minister for Foreign Affairs, visited Tunisia.
 Direct telephone links were established in July 1993.
 After the Tunisia offices of the PLO were closed in June 1994, the first Israeli tourists arrived.